FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY. 2026

 From FCI Thomson in western Illinois, medical staff are lowering care levels to keep inmates at the facility.
 In the past two months, there have been two deaths, and three more inmates are expected to die after being transferred.
 Due to the limited Care 3 bed space, everyone is being moved to Care 2, hindering their access to necessary “Timely or Adequate Health” care.

-- 8 inmates with advanced Prostate Cancer receiving no treatment and
+- 8 inmates with advanced Prostate Cancer receiving no treatment, and

-- over 25 with large hernias, some experiencing vascular issues and discoloration, just managing their conditions without care.
+- Over 25 with large hernias, some experiencing vascular issues and discoloration, just managing their conditions without care.

 - Two nurse practitioners and two doctors for 2,100 inmates.